Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Optimal Control and Quantization Selection

-From Proposition \ref{Pr:gaussian} we have that $\xi_t\sim\N(0,M_t)$.
+Furthermore, from Proposition \ref{Pr:gaussian}, we have that $\xi_t\sim\N(0,M_t)$.
 Since $M_t$ can be computed offline, the prior distribution of $\xi_t$ is known to the controller.
-After receiving the quantized value $\hat\xi_t$, the controller needs to update the distribution of $\xi_t$.
-If the quantized value of $\xi_t$, after being quantized by the $i$-th quantizer, is $\hat\xi_t=q^i_j$, then the controller can infer $\xi_t \in \p^i_j$ almost surely.
+After receiving the quantized value $\hat\xi_t$, the controller updates the distribution of $\xi_t$.
+If the quantized value of $\xi_t$, after being quantized by the $i$-th quantizer, is $\hat\xi_t=q^i_j$, then the controller can infer that $\xi_t \in \p^i_j$.
 This is illustrated in Figure \ref{F:illus}.

 The entity $\bar{\xi}^i_t$ computes the expected value of $\xi_t$ given that the $i$-th quantizer was used in the process of quantization, and the quantized value is $\hat\xi_t \in \Q^i$.
-Now, let us denote
+Now, let us further define